-Road maintenance includes kerb and gutter, footpaths, cycle ways, bridges, culverts and car parks and is generally undertaken by staff and in some instances, by contractors.
+Road maintenance is undertaken on assets such as kerb and gutter, footpaths, cycle ways, culverts and car parks and is generally completed by in-house staff and in some instances, by contractors.
 Work programs are generally determined by requests and inspections.
-The Roads Asset Management Plan contains more detail on road operations and maintenance.
+The Transport Asset Management Plan contains more detail on road operations and maintenance.

 Operational and maintenance activities on buildings and facilities are carried out by either staff or third parties.
-Building maintenance requests can be generated in numerous ways.
-These include requests or through inspections carried out in line with the Condition Inspection Handbook.
+Building maintenance requests typically come from customer requests from service users.
 Requests are entered into the Asset Management System and prioritised for action.
 Any significant issues that are identified are included in future renewal programs.